-Superintendent(s) - Colby and Savannah Nichols Assistant Superintendent(s) -
+- 2. Must be enrolled in Swine Project to exhibit. - 3.
+All Market Swine will be on the grounds by 8:00 a.m. and will be weighed between 8:00 a.m. and 8:30 a.m. on Thursday of the Fair. - 4.
+4-H Swine Show begins at 6:00 p.m., Barn #2, Thursday of fair.

-- 1. Read GENERAL RULES. - 2.
-Must be enrolled in Swine Project to exhibit. - 3.
-If an even-numbered year, all exhibitors must have current Youth for the Quality Care of Animals certification (YQCA).
-If an odd-numbered year, all 8-year-olds and new livestock exhibitors must have a current Youth for the Quality Care of Animals certification (YQCA). - 4.
-Swine showing symptoms of infectious disease may be rejected by the superintendent. - 5.
+5. If an even-numbered year, all exhibitors must have current Youth for the Quality Care of Animals certification (YQCA).
+If an odd-numbered year, all 8-year-olds and new livestock exhibitors must have a current Youth for the Quality Care of Animals certification (YQCA).

+- 6. Swine showing symptoms of infectious disease may be rejected by the superintendent. - 7.
 No bedding will be allowed.
-Pen wash down is necessary several times a day. - 6.
-Keep all aisles clear to accommodate foot traffic, strollers, motorized wheelchairs, wheelchairs, etc. (feed buckets, show boxes, hoses, etc.) - 7.
-Market Swine will be divided by weights for the best interest of the show. - 8.
-Gilts shown as market are not eligible for breeding classes. - 9.
+Pen wash down is necessary several times a day. - 8.
+Keep all aisles clear to accommodate foot traffic, strollers, motorized wheelchairs, wheelchairs, etc. (feed buckets, show boxes, hoses, etc.)

+9. Market Swine will be divided by weights for the best interest of the show.

+- 10. Gilts shown as market are not eligible for breeding classes. - 11.
 All market swine weighing less than 220 lbs. will not compete for Champion Market Swine.